menu

 Of important note, Atlanta is also a city of artists.
 Atlanta has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Atlanta’s character.

-A relatively large number of people in Atlanta telecommute to their jobs.
-Overall, about 18.60% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 23.18% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Atlanta is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Atlanta.
 This makes Atlanta a good place to live for young professionals.
 With so many people in this demographic, Atlanta presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.